Professor Justine Nolan

 Gillian Moon

-Research lead, Australian Climate Accountability Project
+Research Lead, Australian Climate Accountability Project

 Gillian Moon is Senior Visiting Fellow at UNSW Law & Justice and Research Lead for the Australian Climate Accountability Project.
 Previously a Senior Lecturer at the Law School, she specialises in the intersections between human rights law, climate change, international economic law and development policy.
 Her particular focus is the human rights dimension of climate impacts.